2021 Attractions for Central Arkansas

 River Market District

 This area of downtown Little Rock is filled with restaurants, shops, art galleries, museums, bars, hotels, a seasonal farmers market, Riverfront Park and La Petite Roche Plaza.
-Riverfront Park stretches 11 blocks and 33 acres along the Arkansas River and serves as a venue for events, concerts and outdoor recreation.
+Riverfront Park stretches 11 blocks along the Arkansas River and serves as a venue for events, concerts and outdoor recreation.
 La Petite Roche Plaza is located within the park and tells the history of Arkansas’s capital city, named by early French settlers for the “little rock” that they saw here when arriving.
 At the Ottenheimer Market Hall you can find merchants who offer a growing list of market specialties year-round.
-The River Rail Trolley provides transportation within the River Market District and between downtown Little Rock and North Little Rock.
+The METRO streetcar provides transportation within the River Market District and between downtown Little Rock and North Little Rock.
+The area is also home to the River Market Entertainment District.

-The permanent home for the Arkansas Symphony Orchestra and Ballet Arkansas as well as site for major touring productions recently underwent a two-year, $70 million renovation and expansion that preserved the historic 1939 Art Deco façade and lobby, expanded meeting and event space and added a huge patio, and dramatically increased acoustical and technical capabilities—all in a LEED-certified package.
+The permanent home for the Arkansas Symphony Orchestra as well as site for major touring productions.
+Recently underwent a $70 million renovation and expansion that preserved the historic 1939 Art Deco façade and lobby, expanded meeting and event space, added a huge patio, and dramatically increased acoustical and technical capabilities, all in a LEED-certified package.
+You can walk directly from your accommodations at the DoubleTree by Hilton Little Rock into Robinson Center, making it easy to catch the next performance.

 Rock Town Distillery